emrgnt-cmplxty/automata/automata/docs/core/agent/agent_action.rst

 AgentAction
 ===========

-``AgentAction`` is a class that represents an action to be executed by an AutomataAgent.
-It contains the agent configuration version, the agent query, and the instructions for the agent.
-It also provides a method to create an instance of ``AgentAction`` from a list of lines and an index from a configuration file.
+``AgentAction`` represents the actions performed by an agent in the system.
+It includes essential information like the version of the agent configuration (``agent_version``), the query to be executed by the agent (``agent_query``), and the instructions for the agent (``agent_instruction``).
+This class has been designed to work with the ``AutomataAgent`` class for communication and coordination.

 Overview
 --------

-The ``AgentAction`` class provides a way to represent and create an instance of an action for an AutomataAgent.
-It’s useful in scenarios where you want to specify the agent configuration version, agent query, and instructions to be executed by the agent.
-The class also provides a method to create an instance of ``AgentAction`` from a list of lines and an index, allowing for easy parsing of agent action configurations.
+The ``AgentAction`` class is responsible for storing the essential information needed by an agent to perform actions.
+It is an abstract base class that needs to be implemented by subclasses with specific action implementation.
+The framework depends on this class to provide proper formatting and information for agent actions.

 Related Symbols
 ---------------

+-  ``automata.config.config_types.AgentConfigName``
+-  ``automata.core.agent.agent.Agent``
--  ``automata.core.symbol.symbol_types.Symbol``
+-  ``automata.core.agent.agent_enums.ActionIndicator``
 -  ``automata.core.agent.agent.AutomataAgent``
--  ``config.config_types.AgentConfigName``
--  ``automata.core.agent.action.AutomataActionExtractor``
--  ``config.config_types.AutomataAgentConfig``

 Example
 -------

-Here’s an example demonstrating how to create an instance of ``AgentAction``:
+The following example demonstrates how to create an instance of ``AgentAction`` and use it in a coordinator.

 .. code:: python

-   from automata.core.agent.action import AgentAction from config.config_types import AgentConfigName
+   from automata.core.agent.action import AgentAction from automata.config.config_types import AgentConfigName

+   # Create an AgentAction instance
-   agent_version = AgentConfigName.AUTOMATA_MAIN
+   action = AgentAction(
-   agent_query = "Perform Code Analysis"
-   agent_instruction = ["Analyze the code to find potential issues"]

-   agent_action = AgentAction(agent_version, agent_query, agent_instruction)
-   print(agent_action)
+       agent_version=AgentConfigName.TEST,
+       agent_query="mock_agent_query",
+       agent_instruction=["Test instruction."]
+   )

+   # Use the action in the coordinator
+   coordinator.run_agent(action)

 Limitations
 -----------

-The primary limitation of ``AgentAction`` is that it assumes a specific format and structure for the input configuration lines and index when using the ``from_lines`` method.
-If the format is not as expected, it might not work correctly.
+The ``AgentAction`` class needs to be subclassed for specific action implementations, as it is an abstract base class.
+This requires developers to implement the necessary internal logic for each action in their respective subclasses.

 Follow-up Questions:
 --------------------

--  How can ``AgentAction`` accommodate different configuration formats or custom configuration files when creating an instance from lines and an index?
+-  Are there any specific actions that need to be implemented as subclasses of ``AgentAction``?
+-  How are the pre-defined ``AgentAction`` instances stored and accessed in the system?